Eyhndra/eyhndra.github.io/README.md

 **https://eyhndra.github.io/**

-Made with Html, CSS and Javascript in Visual Studio Code.
+Created using Html, CSS and Javascript in Visual Studio Code.

 Assistance from https://github.com/MichaelMiner137